techworldwithmurali/kubernetes-zero-to-hero/Day-22/README.md

 ---
 ### Lab Session - Upgrading AWS EKS

-1. Update the EKS version.
+1. Update EKS Control Plane
 2. Update the worker node versions.
 3. Validate both the EKS cluster and worker nodes.
 4. Validate that the Kubernetes add-ons are running properly.